La Mirada, California: Transportation

 Metrolink operates commuter rail service on this right-of-way; the nearest stations to La Mirada are Buena Park and Norwalk/Santa Fe Springs.
 Public transportation is provided by the Los Angeles County Metropolitan Transportation Authority (Metro), Norwalk Transit, and Montebello Bus Lines.
+The LA Metro route 460 bus connects to downtown Los Angeles and Crypto.com Arena.

 The main arterial streets running west-to-east are Rosecrans Avenue, Alondra Boulevard, and Imperial Highway.
 The main arterial streets running south-to-north are Valley View Avenue, La Mirada Boulevard, and Santa Gertrudes Avenue.
 Leffingwell Road runs along the north end of the city, and Artesia Boulevard runs along the south end of the city.
 Interstate 5 passes briefly through the southwest corner of the city, while Beach Boulevard (SR 39) passes briefly through the east end of the city.

 Freight railroad traffic through the city is handled by BNSF Railway on its right-of-way in the southwest portion of the city.
 Union Pacific Railroad operates a rail line along Interstate 5 and serves the southern industrial areas south of I-5.

+An construction Iwatani station planned for hydrogen highway.

 Economy

+Los Cerritos Community News is based in the city.